How

 Well,

 you've gotten this far!
 You are actually at a salsa website.
-Welcome to a wild
+Welcome

-out isn't easy!
-You'll miss the beat, lack coordination, fear the unknown, and
+up.
+However, starting out isn't easy!
+You'll miss the beat, lack

-of course be scared of making a fool of yourself.
+a fool of yourself.
 These ALL play into the equation.
+It takes time,

-It takes time, lessons (yes, it does), practice, and a little addiction, to get
+lessons (yes, it does), practice, and a little addiction, to get

 the most out of it.